-The bianzi is described as a traditional Manchu hairstyle by the 11th century’s Classic of Filial Piety, which noted that Manchu men “shaved their foreheads and braided the hair in the back of their head into a braid hanging straight down.”
+The bianzi is described as a traditional Manchu hairstyle by the 12th century’s Collected Records of the Northern Alliance During Reigns of Three Emperors (《三朝北盟会编》), which noted that Manchu men “shaved their foreheads and braided the hair in the back of their head into a braid hanging straight down.”
 This custom was “wildly different” from that of Han men, who were “forbidden to shave their heads on reaching adulthood.”

 Dorgon issued the first “Hair Shaving Edict” (剃发令) shortly after the Qing conquest, but protests and a series of peasant revolts forced him to scale back the order; it was considered a particularly humiliating for Han nobles, who prided themselves on their highly individual, stylized haircuts, usually worn long and bundled into elaborate buns or ponytails.
 In July of 1645, however, Dorgon reinstated the edict on pain on death, sending soldiers to cities to act as barbers and chant the slogan “Your hair or your head! (留头不留发，留发不留头。)”